frank26080115/bucket/README.md

 So the strategy is to wirelessly transfer the files into a cheaper-slower-but-bigger storage device, 1 or 2 TB sized USB disks, simultaneously as the camera is shooting.
 The slower speed should be fine because the transfers will happen during the down-time.
 USB disks at this size typically cost just a bit over $100 (genuine, authentic, non-scam ones) and require USB-3.0 ports.

-Once the photos are in the bigger storage device, I can clear the expensive-and-smaller memory cards without going back to a hotel.
+Once the photos are in the bigger storage device, I can clear the expensive-and-smaller memory cards without going back to a hotel, using in-camera quick-reformat.

 This project needs to be done by late June of 2022, my next vacation.
+(I hope this explains some very weird decisions I've made)

 Features
 ----